obensonne/poole/README.md

 Poole takes files from a project's `input` directory and copies them to the `output` directory.
-In this process files ending with *md*, *mkd*, *mdown* or *markdown* get converted to HTML using the project's `page.html` as a skeleton.
+In this process files ending with *md*, *mkd*, *mdown* or *markdown* get converted to HTML using the project's `page.html` as a skeleton, or define a custom layout skeleton for each page.

 Additionally Poole expands any macros used in a page.
 Don't care about that for now ..